How to bake sugar cookies. Let’s start with the baking sheets.

 These cookies, done this way, will not turn brown on the

-After the sugar cookies are baked and well-cooled, I then place them on a Teflon sheet on top of a food dehydrator rack to begin flooding with royal icing.
+After the sugar cookies are baked and well-cooled, I then place them on a Teflon sheet on top of a food dehydrator rack to begin flooding them with royal icing.
+(Learn about the food dehydrator I use and why I Iove it on this page: Royal Icing Flooding.)

 If you do not have a dehydrator, using the stacked baking sheets with medicine cups can help greatly with overnight drying to save space.
 Some sugar cookie decorating artists place a fan on them all night.